 Nashville is called Music City for a reason

 Music City has America’s most collaborative and vibrant music scene.
-There are more than two types of music in Nashville – Country.
+Some say there are only two types of music in Nashville – Country.
 And Western.
-Nashville is home to rock festivals and the urban and pop scenes are exploding.
+In reality, Nashville is home to regular rock festivals and the urban and pop scenes are exploding.
 The Schermerhorn Symphony Center has ballet, opera and repertory theatres.

-Even if Country music is not your thing you must take a stroll down Broadway to see and listen and partake of a cocktail in a plastic cup.
-There are rockers in the honky tonks and jazzmen on the street.
+And if Country music is not your thing you still must take a stroll down Broadway to see and listen and partake of a cocktail in a plastic cup.
+Broadway has rockers in the honky tonks and jazzmen on the street.

 The Country Music Hall of Fame